Parallel Painting

 • Containment teardown.
 All plastic barriers and protective coverings are removed.
 Your kitchen is cleaned.

-• Final walkthrough.
-Tyler walks through the completed project with you, inspects every surface, and addresses any questions or concerns on the spot.
+• Final walkthrough and warranty.
+Tyler walks through the completed project with you, inspects every surface, addresses any questions on the spot, and provides the 5-year written warranty.

 Your kitchen after Phase 3: Fully functional, fully finished, looking like a brand-new kitchen.
 The 2K polyurethane is cured and ready for normal use immediately.